Skip to main content

 • Medical information management (e.g., medical information manager)

-• Healthcare law and compliance (e.g., regulator finance reporting manager, regulatory compliance manager)
+• Healthcare law and compliance (e.g., regulatory finance reporting manager, regulatory compliance manager)

-Additionally, healthcare managers may work in general roles, such as in a manager role at a rural health clinic.
-Other healthcare managers choose to specialize.
-A healthcare manager can work as a departmental manager of the nurses working at a radiology lab, for example, or as an administrator who oversees a pharmacy.
+Additionally, healthcare managers may work in general roles, such as managing a rural health clinic.
+Other managers choose to specialize.
+One can work as a departmental manager of the nurses at a radiology lab, for example, or as an administrator who oversees a pharmacy.

 Experts at Collaboration

-For example, a healthcare manager will seek budgetary expertise from financial administrators, staffing expertise from department leaders, and feedback about worker’s experiences from nurses, front desk staff, and employees throughout the organization.
+For example, a manager in healthcare will seek budgetary expertise from financial administrators; staffing expertise from department leaders; and feedback about workers’ experiences from nurses, front desk staff, and employees throughout the organization.

 Professional Developers

 At their best, healthcare managers do not just supervise employees under their watch.
-Healthcare managers identify and cultivate leadership qualities in their staff and promote staff to reach their professional potential.
+These managers identify and cultivate leadership qualities in their staff members, empowering them to reach their full professional potential.

-Healthcare managers also create opportunities for their subordinates.
-They delegate tasks (such as project management, record keeping, and data analysis) to give other healthcare administrators occasions to gain new skills and step into different roles.
+Managers also create opportunities for employees.
+They delegate tasks (such as project management, recordkeeping, and data analysis), allowing healthcare administrators to gain new skills and step into different roles.

 By developing and promoting employees from within an organization, forward-thinking healthcare managers: